JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

   - Timers
   - Different Languages
   - Critical Pages
-    - Key Entry Points
+    - Key Entry Points (login/logout)
     - Key User Paths
-    - Highest Traffic Pages
-    - The Obvious
-    - Feedback Forms
+    - Submit Forms
-    - Accessibility Policy Pages

   <br>
   this comes from Glenda Sims at Deque University.
 To read more about this: